 Pontiac’s second mill, built in 1850, was a grist mill located about 2 miles northwest of the new village’s center.
-James W. Remick built that mill and it ground corn into cornmeal, and wheat into flour for many years before it was destroyed by fire.
+Prior to the creation of Pontiac's first grain mill, local farmers traveled up to 50 miles to get their harvest ground into cornmeal or flour.
+Having a local mill to grind corn and wheat was an important boon to local farmers.
+With a local mill, they reduced the costs of processing and transportation.
+James W. Remick built that first grain mill and it was powered by the wind.
+The Pontiac Cereal Mill was profitable for many years before it was destroyed by fire.

 In 1857, Thomas Williams purchased the saw mill located by the Mill Street bridge in Pontiac from Perry and Mckee.
 Williams added a small, detached grist mill that was also powered by the river.
-The grist mill soon became more profitable than the saw mill, and the small grist mill was eventually replaced by a grain mill with greater capacity.
-In 1881, Williams replaced the log dam that was used to divert water to the mill with a stronger stone dam.
+The grist mill soon became more profitable than the saw mill.
+Williams took down the saw mill and the small grist mill, and replaced them both with a large grain mill with greater capacity.
+In 1881, Williams replaced the old log dam that was used to divert water to the mill with a stronger, more efficient stone dam.
 In 1891 a fire destroyed the William’s mill.
 He rebuilt the mill, larger and with more modern technology.
 By 1918, the mill was completely electric, no longer relying on the river as its source of power.
 In 1955, a fire destroyed the interior of the mill, and a couple of years later, the damaged building was torn down.

 Railroads Spur Growth